scarpent/ledgerbil/README.md

     l: credit card: mega                    $-18
 ```

-You can also use `6` there.
-Ledgerbil will pick out the first group
+You can also simply use `6` there.
+Ledgerbil will pick out the first
-of digits it finds.
+group of digits it finds.

 The last spot for `notes` isn't parsed by ledgerbil.
 I sometimes use it
-to note when a scheduled item isn't a recurring payment.
+to note when a scheduled item isn't an automated payment.

 ## --reconcile ACCT

-Interactively reconcile the account matching ACCT string.
+Interactively reconcile the account matching `ACCT` regex.

-Relies on `settings.py` for `RECONCILER_CACHE_FILE` setting.
-See below
+Relies on `settings.py` for the `RECONCILER_CACHE_FILE` setting.
+See
-for more on the settings file.
+below for more on the settings file.
+If you don't create the settings
+file you'll get the error:

+    ModuleNotFoundError: No module named 'ledgerbil.settings'

 Help is available at the interactive prompt: